 • Last year’s tax statement

-You’ll have to submit all required documents to the Portuguese Consulate in your country of residence or VFS Global (if you don’t have access to a Portuguese Embassy or consulate in your home country).
+You must submit all required documents to the Portuguese Consulate in your country of residence or VFS Global (if you don’t have access to a Portuguese Embassy or consulate in your home country).

 If your visa application is approved, the Portuguese Consulate will issue the D7 Visa, allowing you to travel to Portugal and grant you an appointment at AIMA to formalize the residence permit request.